braintree/braintree_android/README.md

 }
 ```

-You will also need to add the Sonatype snapshots repo to your `build.gradle` to import SNAPSHOT builds:
+You will also need to add the Sonatype snapshots repo to your top-level `build.gradle` to import SNAPSHOT builds:

 ```groovy
 allprojects {